icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 The `filter` method returns a PaginatedList that contains at most the number of elements stated in the method's parameter.
 If you do not specify any number, the default value is 1000.
-To retrieve more Healthcare Elements, you can call the same method again, using the startDocumentId provided in the previous PaginatedList.
+To retrieve more {{ HealthcareElements }}, you can call the same method again, using the startDocumentId provided in the previous PaginatedList.

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:use HE filter method second page-->
 ```typescript